 For example:

-You may notice your assigned profile URL is long and includes some random letters and numbers!
+You may notice your assigned profile URL is long and includes random letters and numbers.
 It only takes a few clicks to customize your URL.
 Especially if you plan to use your LinkedIn profile link on a resume, business card or email signature, customizing it is a must!

 How to customize your LinkedIn profile URL – from the LinkedIn help page!
 If your first name last name is already taken, consider adding a middle initial or a number at the end.